mohamedty69/EFcore_Study/EF_core_Blogs/README.md

 - **Always configure identity** for non-int primary key types
 - Use computed columns for derived data instead of storing redundant values
 - Set default values in database (not in code) for consistency
+- **Always specify navigation properties in Fluent API** if they exist in your entities
+- Use `HasPrincipalKey` when foreign key references non-primary key

 ---